 Applicants must be able to understand and demonstration at least 10 parliamentary procedure abilities to earn the State FFA Degree.
 The applicant must write the abilities correctly in the application.
-Proper terminology for the abilities need to follow the list of Parliamentary Procedure abilities provided on the official Parli Pro Salient Point Sheet on the Kansas FFA website under Leadership Career Development Events.
+Proper terminology for the abilities need to follow the list of Parliamentary Procedure abilities provided on the official Parli Pro Salient Point Sheet on the Kansas FFA website under Leadership Development Events or be terminology that is referred to in the FFA Student Handbook.
+Items such as voting, seconding a motion, opening a meeting, etc. are NOT considered parliamentary procedure abilities.